43jay/jerry-interview/README.md

 `yarn build`

+This will automatically rebuild dependencies when source changes.

 ## Implementation notes

 The sample code provided used the es6 class syntax, so this project does same, using webpack to bundle output for the browser.